gap-system/GapWWW/README.md

 For small improvements (e.g. correcting details and fixing typos), the procedure is as simple as just submitting an issue or pull request here.
+Please take into account that some files, in particular package overview pages in `Packages/<pkgname>.mixer` are generated automatically from the meta-date in `PackageInfo.g` files.
+Incorrect information there should not be changed via pull requests, but reported to package authors instead.
+In doubt, please submit an issue before making a pull request, and we will be able to advise on further steps.

 For larger changes, it will be useful to build a local version of the GAP website first.
 The GAP website uses the the Python script called **Mixer**